na-na-hi/renget/archive/oaicards.md

 >Why do tokens matter?
 Memory for a model is its token limit.

-Turbo has a capacity of 4096 tokens, GPT-4 has two variants: 8192 and 32k tokens.
+Turbo has two variants with 4096 and 16,384 tokens.
+GPT-4 has two variants: 8192 and 32k tokens.
-We haven't seen a 32k model on any of the (allegedly) minecraft looted keys, those are most likely reserved for larger organisations for now.

-So on turbo, only your most recent 4k tokens worth of messages are actually sent to the AI model.
+So on turbo-4k, only your most recent 4k tokens worth of messages are actually sent to the AI model.
 This includes permanent tokens of the description, main prompts, and example chat if you have that toggled as permanent.

 This is the main reason why token optimization for bots is important — if your description uses up 1k tokens, you're only left with 3k tokens for your RP.
 Heck, your main prompt, nsfw prompt, and ultimate jailbreak also probably consume another ~200 tokens, so you're only left with 2.8k tokens.

 #####How frontends read cards
 Let's do a short test.
 I've made a quick card Jerma985.